hobofan/jep-uv/README.md

   - providing a simple way to use a Python package with dependencies (including native dependencies)
   - providing a consistent Python environment with a predictable Python version
 - Provide an example project, that can be adjusted in individual parts to support similar use-cases
+- Should work both with JRE8 and JRE20 (both a old an new Java version, that one will commonly find in older Java projects)

 ## Non-goals